-SBT also makes it possible to produce meaningful metrics, which can be presented to senior managers and help the whole team to address any flaws in the product and the QA process.
+Session based testing also makes it possible to produce meaningful metrics, which can be presented to senior managers and help the whole team to address any flaws in the product and the QA process.

 Let’s dive deeper into SBT by comparing to exploratory testing in general…